quioteframework/quioteframework.github.io/src/content/docs/architecture/container.md

 // An existing instance:
 $c->set('clock', new SystemClock());

-// An alias (interface → implementation):
+// An alias (interface to implementation):
 $c->alias(ClockInterface::class, 'clock');
 ```